Kyle-Demers08/Data440/HW5/HW#5.md

 ### Q: Did all of the same colored nodes end up in the same group?
 If not, what is different?

 ### Answer

+Not all the nodes in the groups where the same color.

 ---
 ### Extra